-During their early days, they produced desktop applications on local servers that DaySmart installed to customer sites.
-DaySmart pioneered cloud adoption at the beginning of the 2010s with their servers that run .NET applications.
-They stopped maintaining servers at customer sites spread to the US; however, they still dealt with the maintenance of the virtual servers with patches and for scalability during the seasonal and/or time of the day peaks.
-It was no surprise that DaySmart started to look for alternative solutions that required minimum effort for scaling while keeping the operations up.
-They were already familiar with AWS services from their early cloud adoption in 2009 and quickly adopted AWS Lambda in 2016 for its customer-facing application because of its flexibility for the fluctuating workload of their clients.
+But during their early days, they produced desktop applications on local servers that DaySmart installed at customer sites.
+DaySmart began their cloud migration in 2009 with servers running .NET applications.
+While they were slowing their maintenance of customer site servers spread across the US; they were still responsible for the patching virtual servers and for scaling during seasonal daily usage peaks.
+Not surprisingly, DaySmart began seeking alternative solutions to minimize these efforts.
+They were already familiar with AWS from their early cloud adoption and quickly adopted AWS Lambda in 2016 for its customer-facing application and workload balancing.

-During their experience with serverless over 3 years, DaySmart realized that handling the production workload for their clients is much easier and efficient with AWS Lambda.
-They could build a separate data analytics pipeline for each customer and scale them separately.
+Over the last three years, DaySmart has enjoyed a number of operational efficiencies with this serverless Lambda environment.
+They found they could build a separate data analytics pipeline for each customer and scale them separately.
 As they gained more experience with serverless, they built the first-ever full serverless mobile application at the beginning of 2019 using several AWS services such as AWS Lambda, API Gateway, AWS S3, AWS SQS.

 “Thanks to serverless services provided by AWS, our time-to-market is reduced dramatically.
 We’re now much more capable of shipping our new applications that deal with huge amounts of data in weeks.
 It’s a very big improvement if you compare it with a couple of years before without serverless” said Tom Kowalski, the Chief Architect at DaySmart.
-DaySmart’s solutions for the service industry are a perfect use case for the pay-per-use model because their applications and data pipelines have almost no traffic during nights and national holidays, whereas they can have all-time-high traffic during weekends.
-Switching to serverless on AWS Lambda allowed DaySmart to save money because they do not have to pay for strong dedicated resources waiting idly in the half of the day, instead, they pay for what they use.
+DaySmart’s service industry solutions are a perfect use case for the pay-per-use model because their applications and data pipelines have almost no traffic during nights and national holidays, whereas they can have all-time-high traffic during weekends.
+Switching to serverless on AWS Lambda allowed DaySmart to save money because they do not have to pay for robust dedicated resources idling during the day, and can instead pay only for what they use.

-When DaySmart needs to create a new project from scratch to make a benchmark or to try new approaches for their products, it takes them less time to spin out with serverless.
-DaySmart team believes that serverless has zero barriers to start for those who are already accustomed to AWS services and how they work.
-It’s easy to create an application and/or a data pipeline with high throughput using native services like AWS Kinesis, AWS Lambda, AWS Firehose and many more.
+When DaySmart needs to create a new project or benchmark, or to pilot new products, it takes far less time to spin these up with their serverless environment.
+The DaySmart team found that ‘going serverless’ has few barriers to entry for those already accustomed to AWS services.
+It’s easy to create an application and/or a high throughput data pipeline using native services like AWS Kinesis, AWS Lambda, AWS Firehose and many more.

-Since DaySmart products are used by over 200,000 users in the salon, spa, pet grooming, and tattoo industries, the applications receive a large amount of traffic during peak times.
-This puts a burden on the applications’ data pipelines while processing the data with high frequency and big throughput.
-Like in other distributed apps, it is no surprise that DaySmart faced errors and slow-downs in their applications, especially when the amount of traffic they handle increased.
-It was cumbersome to search issues through the high number of logs.
-Even after finding the logs for a single function, it was hard to attach them with the other functions’ logs in the DaySmart system.
-They needed to replay the same process for the logs of the other functions as well.
-In order to reduce the time to resolve any issue on production, it was important to have an observability solution that put the different pieces of the system together and showed the whole picture.
-This improves the application, and therefore, improves customer satisfaction.
-Thundra came to the rescue for DaySmart at that point.
+Since DaySmart services are employed by over 200,000 users in their target markets, the applications process a large amount of traffic during peak business hours.
+This high frequency processing burdens the applications’ data pipelines.
+Common to distributed apps, DaySmart faced errors and application performance issues, especially during their highest traffic volumes.
+It was cumbersome to identify major issues given the high number of log files.
+Even after finding the logs for a single function, it was difficult to correlate with the other function logs within DaySmart’s system.
+This labor intensive process had to be repeated for every function log as well.
+In order to reduce the time to resolve critical production issues, it was crucial to have a holistic view of the entire process.
+Thundra came to the attention of DaySmart during this search for a single pane of glass from which to monitor their app performance.
 Thundra helps DaySmart engineers monitor the overall application while enabling the team to dive into the tiniest details at the same time.
-DaySmart managed to reduce their MTTR by around 50% according to their observations with Thundra’s actionable alerts and insightful traces.
+DaySmart estimates that they have reduced their MTTR by around 50% with Thundra’s actionable alerts and insightful traces.

 When DaySmart ran the first full serverless application in production, it was hard to track the root cause of latencies in their architecture.
-With Thundra’s detailed traces, DaySmart is now able to pinpoint the root cause of the high latency in a Lambda function at a glance.
-Thundra’s timeline view for local traces reveals the methods or line of codes that cause the latency.
-Moreover, it’s easy to discover the delays between different Lambda functions in their data pipeline and to understand how long a synchronous call takes, thanks to Thundra’s distributed tracing.
+With Thundra’s detailed traces, DaySmart is now able to identify the root cause of the high latency in a Lambda function at a glance.
+Thundra’s timeline view for local traces pinpoints the code changes that created the latency.
+Moreover, it’s easy to discover the delays between different Lambda functions in their data pipeline and to understand the lengths of synchronous calls, thanks to Thundra’s distributed tracing.
 For example, as seen in the following figure, some of the SQL queries in a Lambda function in the DaySmart data pipeline are slower than normal.
-With Thundra, DaySmart can discover this at a glance and reduced the latency caused by an inefficient query.
+With Thundra, DaySmart can see this at a glance and work to reduce the latency caused by an inefficient query.

-To conclude, serverless brought numerous advantages for DaySmart such as faster time-to-market, boosted developer-productivity, and big savings in their total cost of ownership.
-All of these advantages let DaySmart scale its applications and data pipelines almost effortlessly.
-However, observability posed new challenges, because it was hard to track the issues in a serverless architecture.
-After DaySmart adopted Thundra, monitoring and troubleshooting the serverless applications was no longer an issue for DaySmart.
-DaySmart engineers feel confident boosting their serverless development with the help of powerful insights provided by Thundra.
+Serverless delivered numerous advantages for DaySmart, such as faster time-to-market, boosted developer productivity, and significant savings in their total cost of ownership.
+DaySmart can now scale its applications and data pipelines dynamically.
+However, observability posed new challenges, because it was hard to track issues within a serverless architecture.
+After DaySmart adopted Thundra, monitoring and troubleshooting the serverless application no longer posed serious issues for DaySmart.
+DaySmart engineers feel confident boosting their serverless development given the powerful insights made possible by Thundra.